The Baccarat Story

 Why We Love Baccarat Lighting

-A lengthy and storied past keeps Baccarat mindful of ensuring a lengthy future.
+A lengthy and storied past keeps Baccarat lighting mindful of ensuring a lengthy future.
 To that end, Baccarat is constantly experimenting and seeking input from the best young designers to keep their product line fresh.
 They also seek to make all of these new products shimmering and long-lasting.
-A well-established high level of quality is ensured by the skills of 25 Milleurs Ouvriers de France (Best French Craftsmen), skilled artisans who bring all the latest designs, as well as some of the classics, of Baccarat lighting and other pieces to sparkling and sturdy life.
+A well-established high level of quality is ensured by the skills of 25 Milleurs Ouvriers de France (Best French Craftsmen), skilled artisans who bring all the latest designs, as well as some of the classics, of Baccarat chandeliers and other pieces to sparkling and sturdy life.

 Fun Facts About Baccarat